Weigh in on Arts & Culture in Worcester and Enter to Win Bose Headphones

-The online survey will be open now through mid-August 2020, and can be completed here.
-Responses to this brief survey will help determine the Council’s funding priorities for the 2021 grant cycle, which begins September 1, 2020.
+The online survey will be open now through September 7, 2020, and can be completed here.
+Responses to this brief survey will help determine the Council’s funding priorities for the 2021 grant cycle, which begins October 1, 2020.

 “Taking WAC’s 2020 Funding Priorities Survey might be the simplest way anyone in Worcester can weigh in on the direction of arts and culture in the City.
 It takes less than 5 minutes to complete, and the answers directly influence where our annual grant funding goes,” said Worcester Arts Council Chair Yasmin Goris.
 “Plus, this year you also have a chance to win a pair of Bose headphones by completing the survey!
 It’s a win-win-win.”

 Those who complete the survey also have a chance to win a pair of Bose Noise Cancelling Headphones 700 ($399 value).
 The Worcester Cultural Coalition has teamed up with WAC to help encourage survey participation by offering this raffle prize.

 “As our Cultural Plan reflects, the Worcester Cultural Coalition’s efforts include creating equity in the arts in order to tell the full Worcester story.
 The input of all of Worcester’s populations is invaluable to these efforts,” said Erin Williams, Executive Director of the Worcester Cultural Coalition.
 The Worcester Cultural Plan can be found here.